-Generally, for rents to qualify as rents from real property for the purposes of the gross income tests, Federal Realty is allowed only to provide services that are both "usually or customarily rendered" in connection with the rental of real property and not otherwise considered "rendered to the occupant."
+Generally, for rents to qualify as rents from real property for the purposes of the gross income tests, Federal Realty is allowed to provide directly only an insignificant amount of services, unless the services are both "usually or customarily rendered" in connection with the rental of real property and not otherwise considered "rendered to the occupant."
 Income received from any other services will be treated as "impermissible tenant service income" unless the services are provided through an independent contractor that bears the expenses of providing the services and from whom Federal Realty derives no revenue or through a taxable REIT subsidiary, subject to specified limitations.
 The amount of impermissible tenant service income is deemed to be the greater of the amount actually received by the REIT or 150% of Federal Realty's direct cost of providing the service.
-If the impermissible tenant service income exceeds 1% of Federal Realty's total income from a property, then all of the income from that property will fail to qualify as rents from real property does not exceed 1% of Federal Realty's total income from that property, the income will not cause the rent paid by tenants of that property to fail to qualify as rents from real property, but the impermissible tenant service income itself will not qualify as rents from real property.
+If the impermissible tenant service income exceeds 1% of Federal Realty's total income from a property, then all of the income from that property will fail to qualify as rents from real property.
+If the total amount of impermissible tenant service income from a property does not exceed 1% of Federal Realty's total income from that property, the income will not cause the rent paid by tenants of that property to fail to qualify as rents from real property, but the impermissible tenant service income itself will not qualify as rents from real property.